The best Illustrator alternative: Upgrade your marketing design | Linearity

 Feel at home in the Apple ecosystem

-If you're already accustomed to using Apple products, you'll love how this vector software integrates seamlessly into your team's workflow.
+If you're already accustomed to using Apple products, you'll love how Linearity Curve integrates seamlessly into your team's workflow.
 Our software has been optimized to provide a seamless design experience across all your Apple devices, and takes full advantage of iOS-specific gestures.

 The interface?
 Sleek and powerful.